 The unprecedented situation across Canada and the world has taken its toll on the gambling industry, as well as many other businesses.
 Management has to remain as flexible as possible, as they should be ready to close their businesses at any given time if the province issues an announcement.
 Such was the case in the provinces of Ontario and New Brunswick.

 Casino New Brunswick

 The provincial governments overseeing the two provinces made it clear that casino locations along with other businesses will have to temporarily suspend their operation.
-This move is necessary, as the health and well-being of casino patrons and customers.
+This move is necessary, as the health and well-being of casino patrons and customers are of utmost importance.
 As it became clear, the province of New Brunswick transitioned back to Orange level under its business recovery plan.